flutter/website/flutter-for-react-native.md

 The `HelloWorldApp` class in React Native extends `React.Component` and implements the render method by returning a view component as shown.

 In Flutter, the execution starts off with the `main()` function inside which a [`runApp()`](https://docs.flutter.io/flutter/widgets/runApp.html) function is used to take the given Widget and make it the root of the widget tree.
 In the Flutter example above, the widget tree consists of two widgets, the [`Center`](https://docs.flutter.io/flutter/widgets/Center-class.html) widget and its child, the [`Text`](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
-The text direction needs to be specified in this instance; when the MaterialApp widget is used, this is taken care of for you.
-Further when developing you would create another class that is either a Stateless or Stateful widget and also use a [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) widget as the root and pass several other widgets to it.
+The text direction needs to be specified in this instance; when a MaterialApp widget is used, this is taken care of for you.

+When developing a more complex app you would create another class that is either a Stateless or Stateful widget and also use a [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) widget as the root and pass several other widgets to it.

 ### How do I use Widgets and nest them to form a Widget tree?